anfema/bin-grammar/Readme.md

 	- `nullTerminated`: if size is 0 this defines a variable length string with a zero terminator (default: `false`)
 	- `sizePrefixed`: if set it is assumed that the string is prefixed with it's length (default: `false`)
 	- `sizePrefixLength`: length of the size prefix
-	- `sizePrefixBigEndian`: set big endian encoding for the size prefix
+	- `sizePrefixBigEndian`: override big endian encoding for the size prefix (default: as defined in parser)
 	- `sizeField`: field in the parse tree that defines the size
 	- `sizeFieldTransform`: transform function applied to the size field before using the value
 	- `transform`: transform function applied before returning the string